SUSE/cap-terraform/aks/README.md

 ```

 If you change the values of the annotations above you'll need to make corresponding changes in the cert-manager setup (see the `cert-manager.tf` template and the associated scripts)
-Set the value of the `UAA_CA_CERT` key to the PEM encoded value of the DST Root CA X3 cert, e.g.,
+Set the value of the `UAA_CA_CERT` key to the PEM encoded value of the Indetrust DST Root CA X3 cert, e.g.,

 ```
 UAA_CA_CERT: |